• Skip to primary navigation

 Specific Criteria per Project

-I give my students a grading criteria with each project.
+I give my students the grading criteria with each project.
 I am looking for specifics with each project.
 There are ones that are on most lists: use of picture plane or composition and craftsmanship.

 Debbie N.